borisdayma/GridCompute/docs/source/overview.rst

 Software can be used easily if:

-- Calculations performed can be divided into multiple independent calculations, even if a final step is required to merge all results
+- Calculations performed can be divided into multiple independent calculations, even if a final step is required to merge all results.
-- Calculations can be started through the use of an external command line or python script
+- Calculations can be started through the use of an external command line or python script.
 - Calculations do not interfere with user interface, ie graphic, mouse, keyboard...